Pengfei-Liu-SYSU/DGM4CAD/README.md

 ![Case Studies Comparison](figs/figure_3_case_studies.png)

-**Caption**: Comparison of CAD models generated by different LLMs (o3-mini-high, DeepSeek-r1, Grok) based on Python code for various shapes.
+Comparison of CAD models generated by different LLMs (o3-mini-high, DeepSeek-r1, Grok) based on Python code for various shapes.
 The figure illustrates the diverse levels of accuracy, creativity, and model quality exhibited by the evaluated models.

 ---